C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 and may lead to a dystonia of *PKA* [gene regulation][gene regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected][cannabinoid-pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

 ### ADHS, THC and the dopamine system
-> *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum[42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens
+> *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens

 >Research has shown that, in children with ADHD, the chemical messenger dopamine is transported differently between the nerve cells of the brain, especially in the regions that are used for memory and learning. ^[[1][adhs-dopamine-transport]]